mondeja/remove-labels-gh-action/README.md

-# Remove labels Github action
+# Remove labels GitHub action

 Remove labels from pull requests and issues.
-This action should be kept simple, used, for example, to remove a `requested changes` label when a pull is merged.
 If the issue or pull request does not contains the label/s, it does nothing.

 ## Inputs